 The 3-dimensional curl around the population activity Xt in the 3-D subspace was computed as (A23-A32, A13-A31, A12-A21).
 Here Aij represents the element of the recurrent matrix A at the ith row and jth column.

 Data Availability

+Data from the manuscript can be found in the following figshare repository.

+Wang, Siyu; Falcone, Rossella; J. Richmond, Barry; Averbeck, Bruno (2023). data for "Attractor dynamics reflect decision confidence in macaque prefrontal cortex". figshare.
+Dataset. https://doi.org/10.6084/m9.figshare.21701282

 Code Availability

 Data and codes will be made publicly available upon publication.